mercere99/MABE2/docs/source/00_README.rst

 The source directory is broken doen into seven folders, five for modules, plus core functionality and tools to build new modules:

+* Core Functionality:
     * core/      - All of the core code required for any MABE run
     * tools/     - Extra tools to simplify building MABE modules
     * config/    - Configuration scripting language.

+* Tools for New Modules:
     * orgs/      - Default organisms available for MABE runs

     * evaluate/  - Modules that evaluate organisms in a run, using any metrics.
     * select/    - Modules that manage selection/reproduction mechanisms.
     * placement/ - Modules that organize where newborn offspring should be placed.
     * analyze/   - Modules that collect, process, and store population data.
     * interface/ - Modules thar provide a user interface for MABE.
     * schema/    - Extra Modules that control other aspects of MABE runs.

 An ORGANSIM is a single agent in a MABE run.
 A POPULATION is a collection of organisms, which may all be defined individually.
 A WORLD maintains one or